OWASP/owasp-mastg/Document/0x04c-Tampering-and-Reverse-Engineering.md

 #### Custom Tooling using Reverse Engineering Frameworks

 Even though most professional GUI-based disassemblers feature scripting facilities and extensibility, they sometimes simply not well-suited to solving a particular problem.
-Reverse engineering frameworks allow you perform and automate any kind of reversing task without the dependence for heavy-weight GUI, while also allowing for increased flexibility.
+Reverse engineering frameworks allow you to perform and automate any kind of reversing task without the dependence for heavy-weight GUI, while also allowing for increased flexibility.
 Notably, most reversing frameworks are open source and/or available for free.
 Popular frameworks with support for mobile architectures include [Radare2](https://github.com/radare/radare2 "radare2") and [Angr](http://angr.io).

 ##### Example: Program Analysis using Symbolic / Concolic Execution